 The headteacher is responsible for reviewing this anti-bullying policy in conjunction with the governing board.
-The headteacher will also approve this policy.
-The Head Teacher supports staff by implementing the policy and setting the standards for bullying.
+The Headteacher supports staff by implementing the policy and setting the standards for bullying.

 The headteacher will ensure that the school environment encourages positive behaviour and that staff deal effectively with bullying, and will monitor how staff implement this policy to ensure rewards and sanctions are applied consistently.